huckiyang/Voice2Series-Reprogramming/README.md

 ### Environment

-tensorflow 2.2 (CUDA=10.0) and kapre 0.2.0.
-We will also provide Pytorch implementation V2S layers and frameworks.
+Tensorflow 2.2 (CUDA=10.0) and Kapre 0.2.0.

+Noted: Advance from many interests from the community, we will also provide Pytorch implementation V2S layers and frameworks around September.  :)

 - option 1 (from yml)